Skip to main content

 Connection: Microsoft Graph (Outlook/365), IMAP (Gmail, others)

-If your workplace runs on Microsoft 365, Outlook is the path of least resistance.
-Teams, SharePoint, and OneDrive work natively.
-The combined calendar view is genuinely useful for avoiding double-booking while triaging.
+Outlook's iPhone app combines email, calendar, contacts, and files in one app.
+If your workplace runs on Microsoft 365, it's the path of least resistance — Teams, SharePoint, and OneDrive work natively.

 6. Superhuman: Fastest Email on iPhone